-STEP 7 - Mandatory Disclosure
+STEP 5 - Mandatory Disclosure

-You have 45 days from the date the other party was served to send the other party all of the financial records required by the Mandatory Disclosure Rule (Florida Family Law Rule of Procedure 12.285).
+You have 45 days from the date you were served to send the other party all of the financial records required by the Mandatory Disclosure Rule (Florida Family Law Rule of Procedure 12.285).
 You are required to send copies of these documents to the other party.
-You are not required to file them with the clerk.
+You are not required to file them with the court.
 The documents you are required to give the other party are listed in Form 12.932 - Certificate of Compliance With Mandatory Disclosure.